w3f/w3f-education/docs/AtoZ/q-faq.md

 ## Why is the unbonding period 28 days and why can’t I earn staking rewards when I’m unbonding?

 The unbonding feature is designed to make sure that those who stake are not simply able to remove their stake at will, which ensures security in the network.
 Technically you will earn staking rewards if you unbond in the middle of an era, for that era.
-However not for the following one.The time you will have to wait until your tokens serves as a cooldown.
+However not for the following one.
+The time you will have to wait until your tokens serves as a cooldown.
 During this time you are unable to nominate and/or transfer, hence unable to earn staking rewards.

 ## Is Kusama a testnet?